yummyHit/CheckMate_WebService/README.md

 $ cd CheckMate_WebService
 # install the project's dependencies
 $ npm install
-# This service uses AngularFire2 & Firebase & @angular/cli & Handsontable.
+# This service uses AngularFire2 & Firebase & @angular/cli.
 So you need them.
-$ npm install angularfire2 firebase @angular/cli angular-handsontable --save
+$ npm install angularfire2 firebase @angular/cli --save
+# Our main service is data management using by web spread sheet.
+It used ngx-datatable.
+$ npm install @swimlane/ngx-datatable --save
 # watches your files and uses livereload by default run `npm start` for a dev server.
 Navigate to my server `http://yummyhit.dynu.net:4201/`.
 The app will automatically reload if you change any of the source files.
 $ npm start
 # If you need background process with log, you can write this command